E-invoicing via Peppol. What should you do with it as a self-employed person?

 What is it about?

-From 1 January 2026, all invoices between VAT-registered Belgian businesses must be sent and received electronically via Peppol.
+Since 1 January 2026, all invoices between Belgian VAT-registered businesses must be sent electronically via Peppol in a standardised format.
+The benefits of electronic invoicing are:

 How does e-invoicing work?